serena-ruan/unitycatalog/unitycatalog-ai/integrations/langchain/README.md

 #### Configurations for UC functions execution

-We provide configurations for databricks client to control the function execution behaviors, check [../../README.md#function-execution-arguments-configuration]
+We provide configurations for databricks client to control the function execution behaviors, check [function execution arguments section](../../README.md#function-execution-arguments-configuration).